 At Custom Edge we understand the importance of a quality skate sharpening and maintaining your skates.
-We have on site precision figure skating holders, and gauges to insure your edges are perfectly square and your rocker is maintained.
+We have on site precision figure skate holders, and gauges to insure your edges are perfectly square and your rocker is maintained.
 We also work closely with skaters and coaches to address any concerns and help the skater get the most comfort and performance from their skates.

 When it comes to figure skates, figure skaters usually have a much higher expectation for their skate blades than hockey players.
 A pair of figure skate blades can easily cost as much as a really nice pair of hockey skates, so it doesn’t seem unreasonable to be a little more picky about some stranger putting your skates on a grinding wheel.
 Figure skaters spend their time on the ice focusing exclusively on skating and their edges which makes them more aware of their edge than a hockey player, as a hockey player is focusing on other things other than just their skating and edges.

 Figure skaters seem to have a greater level of confusion when it comes to the sharpening process, which is strange because they are generally more aware of their edges while on the ice.
 Strange as it may be, it’s more common for a hockey player to have an entire conversation about their edges and sharpening whether they should adjust it for the current ice conditions than it is for a figure skater to even know what depth of hollow they prefer.
 This is very strange with the fact that a figure skater is more likely to notice a bad sharpening than a hockey player.